 And remember.
 Each person working adds 15 minutes to the workload.
 So when I have six kids helping clean, it’s like working for 105 minutes!

 3. Have Morning Chores

-Take the garbage out of the bathroom and put a new bag in
+- Take out bathroom trash & put a new bag in

 These chores keep everyone on track in the morning.
 They also keep our bathroom livable.
-Which, with ten people sharing one is very important!
+Which, with eleven people sharing one is very important!

 The kids know what to do in the morning, and I’m not constantly reminding them what they have to do.